 So, how do you read your home thyroid test results?
 Understanding your test results is easy.
 If your results fall out of the acceptable range, they’re considered abnormal.
 The normal ranges for each hormone and antibody vary depending on the lab and how they analyze your samples, but they are typically as follows:

 If the numbers in your report are higher or lower than the ones listed above, it could signify a thyroid disorder.

 If the results of your at-home test are abnormal, we recommend reaching out to your doctor.
 They can run additional tests, if necessary, confirm a diagnosis, and get you treatment for managing thyroid conditions like hypothyroidism and hyperthyroidism, Graves’ disease, and Hashimoto’s.

-If you want to test your thyroid health at home, pick up a home test kit from RxHomeTest.
-Our tests are quick and convenient to use, and you’ll get professionally reviewed results from our world-class labs in less than a week.
+If you want to test your thyroid health at home, pick up a thyroid home test kit from RxHomeTest here.
+Our tests are quick and convenient to use, and you’ll get professionally reviewed results from our world-class labs in a few days.
 Get your kit today!

 All About Thyroid - an in depth summary.

 Normal TSH Levels: What's Normal and Why? - a detailed look at thyroid stimulation hormone.